 15- Ekenäs Castle

-Located outside Linköping in Östergötland, Ekenäs Castle is a three-story castle built in 17th century over the foundations of the medieval fortification from the 14th century.
+Located outside Linköping in Östergötland, Ekenäs Castle is a three-story castle built in the 17th century over the foundations of the medieval fortification from the 14th century.

 Towards the end of May, it’s the venue for the annual knight tournament and a Christmas Market takes place here in November.